 - Try meditating.
 The app Headspace is offering free meditations.

 - Take time to connect with friends & loved ones in whatever way feels good to you.

 - Distractions are good!
 Books, music, movies, puzzles, games…whatever you like!

 - Follow their lead on any questions they may have.

-- They may be worried about loved ones getting sick, or they may be simply missing their friends at school.
+- They may be worried or missing their friends or loved ones.
 Whatever the case, focus on their feelings and help them identify the emotions they may be experiencing.

 - Answer any questions they have in calm, factual ways that are age and developmentally appropriate.